BerndiVader/MythicMobsExtension/README.md

 * StealSkill:

 	- steal{items=ITEM:AMOUNT,ITEM:AMOUNT,.....;failsignal=steal_fail;oksignal=steal_ok}
-		items: Can be a list of items.
+		items: Can be a list of valid spigot items.
 One of the items shuffled by random will be tried to steal from the targeted player.
 		failsignal: name of the signal that should be send to the mob if the stealing failed. default signal = steal_fail
 		oksignal: name of the signal that should be send to the mob if the stealing was good. default signal = steal_ok